Pay Money to My Pain: Formation and early years (2005–2007)

+Career and K's death (2007–2012)

 Several months later, they went to California where they recorded their first album, Another Day Comes, which was released on September 12, 2007.
-The album included "Home", the Buzzer Beater ending song, and "Another Day Comes", the ending song for Ultraseven X.
+The album included "Home", the ending theme for Buzzer Beater, and "Another Day Comes", the ending theme for Ultraseven X.

-Guitarist Jin left Pay Money to My Pain in April 2008.
-The EP Writing in the Diary was released on July 30, 2008.
+Jin left the band on April 6, 2008 over his worry that the rise of the band's popularity and the pressure coming with it would take its toll on K. On July 30, 2008, they released an EP titled Writing in the Diary.

 The band's song "Bury", from the album After You Wake Up, was featured as the opening theme to the anime One Outs.
-Another of their songs, "The Answer is Not in the TV", was featured in the Konami video game Pro Evolution Soccer 2010.
+One of their other songs, "The Answer is Not in the TV", was featured in the Konami video game Pro Evolution Soccer 2010.

 On June 9, 2010, Pay Money to My Pain released the single Pictures, which is an EP and a DVD sold separately.

 On January 26, 2011, Pay Money to My Pain released their third album, Remember the Name.

-They performed, along with Lynch, at a charity event on August 10, 2011, called "Shikiyakou -Shikui-", which was hosted by Dead End.
+On August 10, 2011, the band performed alongside Lynch at a charity event, called "Shikiyakou -Shikui-", which was hosted by Dead End.
 All proceeds were donated to the victims of the 2011 Tōhoku earthquake and tsunami on March 11.

 In June 2012, vocalist K was hospitalized.
 That summer, Pay Money to My Pain performed their live show "House of Chaos".
-They covered Buck-Tick's song "Love Letter" for Parade II -Respective Tracks of Buck-Tick-, released on July 4, 2012.
+They covered Buck-Tick's song "Love Letter" for Parade II -Respective Tracks of Buck-Tick-, which was released on July 4, 2012.
 In October, K was again hospitalized and went through rehabilitation; the band declared an activity stop.
-On December 30, 2012, K died of acute heart failure in his Yokohama home.
+On December 30, 2012, K died of acute heart failure in his home in Yokohama at the age of 31.